stonerlab/stonerplots/docs/source/userguide.rst

 -----------------------

 In Python, a context manager is used in a `with ... :` statement.
-Its main advantage is that it ensures that initialisiation and cleanup code are executed around the enclosed block of statements, no matter why the code block exited (e.g. due to an Exception or due to normal termination).
-This is generally used to ensure resources, such as open network conenctions, open files etc. are opened and cleaned up properly.
+Its main advantage is that it ensures that initialization and cleanup code are executed around the enclosed block

+...open network connections, open files, etc. are opened and cleaned up properly. open network conenctions, open files etc. are opened and cleaned up properly.

 For example, to open a file we might use something like::